 - Full payment (or a deposit of £100 or 50%, whichever is greater, for group bookings, including corporate events and parties) must be received at the time of booking in order to secure the booking.

 - Up Climbing (Up Ltd) reserves the right to cancel any booking if enough spaces haven’t been filled to make the session viable.
 This includes courses, parties, group bookings, etc. If an event/session is cancelled then a refund or alternate booking date will be offered.

 - Junior Climbing Clubs are offered on a per term basis.
 At the end of each term, you will be notified of the next terms dates and be given the opportunity to go online and book your saved space for the following term.
 If the space isn’t booked and paid for by the deadline, then it may be offered to someone on the waiting list.
 After the deadline date, spaces will be filled on a first come basis.

-- Booking date changes or cancellations must be made 14 days (for individual ) before the event start date to receive a full, no-questions refund or reschedule to another date.
-After 14 days and up to 48 hours before, Up Climbing (Up Ltd) will issue a credit note.
-If
+- Booking date changes or cancellations must be made 14 days before the event start date to receive a full, no-questions refund or reschedule to another date.
+After 14 days and up to 48 hours before, Up Climbing (Up Ltd) will issue a credit note or date change.

 - Notwithstanding any Guernsey statutory provision, Up Climbing cannot be held responsible for the loss of any personal items or goods left or stored on our premises.

 - On and after booking, Up Climbing will send you administrative and promotional emails.
 Administrative emails are automatically generated and contain important information about your booking.
 You can opt out of or unsubscribe from promotional emails..

 B. Rolling Monthly Membership paid by direct debit at Up Climbing (Up Ltd) is offered with the following terms and conditions:

 - Payment is due monthly and your contract renews automatically each month.

 - You are liable for payment each month unless cancelled with 1 months written notice.